updated Jul 22, 2016

 You need to activate 5% cash back each quarter.
 You need to activate 5% categories every three months (it's free, in case you are wondering), and you must do it before the deadline for each quarter!
 To make things easy, you can sign up to get activation reminders from Chase via email or text messaging.
 The good thing is even if you don't activate till late in the quarter, but as long as you do it before the deadline, you can still earn 5% cash back on any eligible purchases you've made during that quarter in those categories, up to the $1,500 cap on purchases.

 Cash advance fee and APR.
 Chase Freedom® is a great card to shop with, but avoid using it to get cash at ATMs.
 The cash advance fee is either $10 or 5% of the amount of each transfer, whichever is greater.
-Although this is almost the norm (the similar Discover it® Cashback Match™ with No annual fee has a similar cash advance fee and APR), Barclaycard® Ring MasterCard® has a flat fee of $3 per cash advance and a much lower cash advance APR.
+Although this is almost the norm (the similar Discover it® Cashback Match™ has a similar cash advance fee and APR), Barclaycard® Ring MasterCard® has a flat fee of $3 per cash advance and a much lower cash advance APR.
 So Chase Freedom® definitely isn't the right card to use to get cash at ATMs, but is a solid card to use to pay for purchases directly.

 You pay a foreign transaction fee for each transaction in U.S. dollars when you use this card to pay in a foreign currency, for example when traveling outside of the U.S., and that 3% foreign transaction fee for each transaction in U.S. dollars can add up to a big extra expense for international travelers.

-Discover it® Cashback Match™ with No annual fee is this card's closest competitor, and also lets you earn 5% cash back in certain categories.
+Discover it® Cashback Match™ is this card's closest competitor, and also lets you earn 5% cash back in certain categories.
 You earn 5% cash back in bonus categories that change each quarter (up to $1,500 each quarter) when you sign up.
 And you earn unlimited 1% cash back on all other purchases.
 It has no annual fee.
 Sounds pretty similar to Chase Freedom®, doesn't it?
-Depending on your spending, the bonus that you get with Discover it® Cashback Match™ with No annual fee might give you more cash back though, because Discover will match the cash back you've earned at the end of your first year as a new cardmember (offer for new cardmembers only).
+Depending on your spending, the bonus that you get with Discover it® Cashback Match™ might give you more cash back though, because Discover will match the cash back you've earned at the end of your first year as a new cardmember (offer for new cardmembers only).
 This card does not charge a foreign transaction fee, unlike the Chase Freedom® which charges a fee equal to 3% of each purchase outside of the U.S. ($5 minimum).
 However, Discover is not yet as widely accepted as Visa and MasterCard.
 This rewarding card has 0% intro APR on purchases and balance transfers for the first 12 months (then 11.24% - 23.24% variable APR) and no annual fee.
 A 3% fee applies to balance transfers.
 The cash back categories offered by this card and Chase Freedom® are usually similar.
-The main difference is that Chase Freedom® is a Visa card, which makes it more widely accepted outside of the U.S., and if you can get the Visa Signature version of Chase Freedom® you will enjoy more benefits than what you get with Discover it® Cashback Match™ with No annual fee.
+The main difference is that Chase Freedom® is a Visa card, which makes it more widely accepted outside of the U.S., and if you can get the Visa Signature version of Chase Freedom® you will enjoy more benefits than what you get with Discover it® Cashback Match™.

-Citi® Double Cash Card, a partner card, is another good cash back card, but it works very differently to Chase Freedom®.
+Citi® Double Cash Card – 18 month BT offer, a partner card, is another good cash back card, but it works very differently to Chase Freedom®.
 You earn cash back twice on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 There is no cap on the amount of cash back you can earn.
 You get a 0% intro APR on balance transfers for 18 months, then 13.24% - 23.24% variable APR (click 'Apply Now' to see the applicable balance transfer fee and how making a balance transfer impacts interest on purchases).
 This card has no annual fee, so it's a good card to use for all your general purchases, especially if you make your payments in full each month.
 However, Chase Freedom® gives you 5% cash back on up to $1,500 of combined purchases in bonus categories each quarter, when you activate the 5% cash back each quarter.
 So it's a more rewarding card to use to make purchases in the 5% categories each quarter, but you only earn 1% cash back on your other purchases.
-Having both a category cash back card like Chase Freedom® and a general cash back card like Citi® Double Cash Card is the best option really, if you can get 2 credit cards.
+Having both a category cash back card like Chase Freedom® and a general cash back card like Citi® Double Cash Card – 18 month BT offer is the best option really, if you can get 2 credit cards.
 That way you can use the general cash back card for all your everyday spending, and the category cash back card to earn higher cash back on your spending in those categories.

 If you like to earn cash back on different categories of purchases throughout the year, Chase Freedom® is one of the most rewarding credit cards you can get.